 As you start to reopen your store, selling online, and through social media are things you simply must invest your time in.
-Here’s our guide to setting up Facebook E-Commerce and creating the newly launched Facebook Shops.
+Here’s our guide to setting up Facebook E-Commerce and Facebook Shops.

 As a retailer, you do your best to figure out what social networks your customers are on and how you can participate in a relevant way.
 Truth be told, you feel there are too many and you don’t have enough time to have a presence on all of them.
 If someone could tell you which ones to use, you’d be delighted.
 Well, guess what?
 That’s exactly what we’re going to do in this article.
 So what social networks should you focus on?
 The short answer is: